 “Nice suit, new shoes.”
 She smiled.
 “Your wife will be impressed.”

 Derlago in tow, Naslund followed Zupan to the pool, saying nothing, letting Zupan hang on the hook.
 He didn’t seem to mind.
 In fact, he seemed to welcome the silence.

-Leaving him with Derlago, she donned her crime scene gear: shoe covers, gloves, and a hooded clean-suit.
+Outside the pool, she donned her crime scene gear: shoe covers, gloves, and a hooded clean-suit.
 Instantly, she felt confined yet twice as big.
-She stepped through a sliding glass door and entered the pool area.
+She stepped through a sliding glass door.

 She approached methodically, mentally recording the details.
 The corpses were submerged from the mid-thigh down, suspended side by side, with absolutely no space between them.
 Their position seemed unnatural — too uniform, too perfect — as if the scene had been staged.
 Both were naked, except for the man’s shorts, which were caught on one foot.

 She recognized his face instantly: Rollo Novak, billionaire businessman, TV celebrity, a star on Angels or Devils, the hit show featuring financiers who funded startups, sometimes to the detriment of the startups.
 Angel investors often became devils, executing hostile takeovers.
 As for the woman, Naslund had seen her on TV as well, a beauty who’d hooked Novak two years ago and snagged him from his first wife.
 Naslund knew her name: Katrina Hayden.
 She’d been born in the Bruce.
 Locals said she made Novak build the castle in Wiarton instead of the Muskokas, the usual summer playground of the rich.
 She was a former Miss Canada, a dancer, about thirty years old.
 If Naslund remembered correctly, she was fifteen years younger than her new hubbie.